versatran01/cis515/project2/README.md

 `scripts` folder contains all scripts that generates answers or plots for each of the problems.

-`test` folder contains unittests for all the functions implemented for this project.
+`tests` folder contains unittests for all the functions implemented for this project.
+Test coverage is 100%.

 `haar.py` contains all functions related to Haar transformation and reconstruction of 1-d vector.
 Both steps and normalize are implemented in the `haar_step` and `haar_inv_step` functions.
 The rest functions are calling those internally.